 Steering Wheel Issues

-The Mercedes W204 and most Class-C come with several steering complications.
+The Mercedes W204, most Class-C, and even the SLK200 can come with several steering complications.
 The problems include the steering wheel locking with the ignition key still inside and the steering wheel making gurgling noises, especially while making a turn.

 The most common causes of such a problem are the faulty power steering pump, also known as the vane pump, the fluid line for the pump, or a faulty internal seal.
 The power steering pump and the fluids help the driver steer the car effectively by maneuvering the steering wheel.